 And if you’re interested in tasty and authentic food tours in Bruges, the Captain recommends:

-A lot of visitors travel to Bruges from Amsterdam or Brussels.
+🚐 Transfers: many visitors decide to travel to Bruges from Amsterdam or Brussels.
 If that’s your case, you can easily book your transfer from Amsterdam here.
-You can also opt for a guided day tour: from Amsterdam or from Brussels.
+You can also opt for an all-included day-trip: from Amsterdam or from Brussels (available in 7 languages).